cloudblue/connect-workflows/subscriptions-fulfillment-request/t-3-draft-pending.md

 # Draft to Pending Request Convertion
 ## Description
 Buyers that created draft requests can convert these requests to pending fulfillment requests.
-Therefore, this transition represents the draft to pending fulfillment request convertion process.
+Therefore, this transition represents a draft to pending fulfillment request conversion process.
 ## Prerequisites
 A fulfillment request with the [Draft](s-a-draft.html) status.
 ## Operation results